thomashefele/ExVivoOrganDataCapture/README.md

-# DTK Data Collection Project
+#/{ex vivo} Organ Perfusion Continuous Data Collection Project

 Last updated: 3/8/2022.
 Version: 1.1

-A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this software can be utilized for various projects in biomedical research, such as:
+A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during organ perfusions, this software can be utilized for various projects in biomedical research, such as:
 - Creating digital twins of organs
 - Analyzing hemodynamics and vascular leak in organs
 - Whole organ isolation for studies of therapeutic effects on specific organs

+The software has been developed for kidney perfusions but, as an open-source project, can be modified and customized for

 Features: